gamblevore/speedie/Documentation/Errors.md

     }
     UseFolder(Fol);

-Well...it makes sense but its als labourious, error-prone and time-wastery.
+This code seems labourious, error-prone and time-wastery.
 What if you don't know about `EEXIST` or fail to log `strerror(errno)` and `Fol`.
-Thats 2 strings to log and 2 check.
+Thats 2 strings to log, and 2 checks to remember.
 Also the control flow is messy.

 In Speedie: